massquantity/LibRecommender/doc/python_serving_guide.md

 Refer to [Running Sanic](https://sanic.dev/en/guide/deployment/running.html) for more details.

+Beyond Python, one can also use Rust to serve a model.
+See [Rust Serving Guide](https://github.com/massquantity/LibRecommender/blob/master/doc/rust_serving_guide.md).

 <br>

 From serving's perspective, currently there are three kinds of models in LibRecommender: